 Recommended Posts

-Yes. no difficulties at all for Rob Sinclair's men on Saturday at The Eyrie and a 4-0 victory over Biggleswade FC with goals from Joey Evans, Ben Stevens, Josh Setchell and Tom Hitchcock, see highlights from the live stream, local press coverage and high quality photographs, courtesy of Guy Will Sports Photography:
+Yes. no difficulties at all for Rob Sinclair's men on Saturday at The Eyrie and a 4-0 victory over Biggleswade FC with goals from Joey Evans, Ben Stevens, Josh Setchell and Tom Hitchcock, see highlights from the live stream, match reports, local press coverage and high quality photographs, courtesy of Guy Will Sports Photography:

 https://www.bedfordindependent.co.uk/real-bedford-maintain-eighth-tier-league-lead-with-comfortable-win/